seancorfield/honeysql/README.md

 => true
 ```

-When using the vanilla helper functions, repeated clauses will be merged into existing clauses (where that makes sense):
+When using the vanilla helper functions, repeated clauses will be merged into existing clauses, in the natural evaluation order (where that makes sense):

 ```clojure
 (-> sqlmap (select :d))